-Creating websites that “speak” to your Chinese audience
+Creating Chinese websites that “speak” to your Chinese audience

 So, you’ve got your product or service offering to the China market up and running.
 You’ve registered a Chinese brand name to protect it and now it’s time to launch to the world – well the Chinese world that is – over 1 billion mobile subscribers.

-If you are selling to Chinese, they will want to check you out – that means a website or page/s in Chinese Language – it will build credibility and trust.
-The site ought to be designed for mobile first as most Chinese will access information on mobile.
+If you are selling to a Chinese market, they will want to check you out – that means having a Chinese website to build credibility and trust.
+The site should be designed for mobile first as most Chinese will access information on mobile.
 It must be developed with your Chinese audience front of mind.

 Where to host my site

 The Great Firewall of China is a reality and while your site will probably not be blocked it will be slow to load.
 There are a number of options to consider.
-An e-commerce site, for example, is best hosted in China due to speed, whereas an information only site will be fine hosted at home or somewhere close like Hong Kong.
-A small website or a few pages can be added on to your existing website at home with an extension like /cn.
-A targeted landing page gives you further options.
+An e-commerce site, for example, is best hosted in China due to speed, whereas an information-only site will be fine hosted at home or somewhere close, like Hong Kong.
+A small website or a few pages can be added to your existing website with an extension like /cn.
+A targeted Chinese translated landing page gives you further options.

 Navigation is also different on Chinese sites – menus and submenus and even sub-sub menus and pages with shorter content rather than scrolling are preferred.

-Seek advice on the technical aspects which will give your site a competitive edge including on hosting.
-Chin can advise and assist you to choose the right option and help you design an appealing site.
+Seek advice from a Chinese marketing agency on the technical aspects that will give your site a competitive edge, including hosting.
+CHIN can advise and assist you in choosing the right option and helping you design an appealing Chinese website.

 Copywriting and Translation of Web Content

 The content needs to be written with the audience in mind.
-Existing web content can be translated but it also needs to be localised for the Chinese audience.
+Existing web content can be translated to Chinese, but it also needs to be localised for the targeted Chinese audience.
 Do not use translation plug-ins.
-The content must be professionally translated, copywritten, and edited based on your overall strategy.
+The content must be professionally translated, copywritten, and edited based on your overall Chinese marketing strategy.
 It may be that your English site just needs some small adjustments or selected pages converted to Chinese to achieve your goal.

 Speak to us first to find the best approach for your Chinese website